 Before deciding which food grade bucket to get take a look at the bottom of the bucket if the bottom is smooth in such a way that the entirety of the bottom will be in contact with the ground do NOT buy them.
 These are made not only of cheap plastic which is usually a lot thinner than other food grade buckets but they can also leak after some wear and tear while you are pushing the bucket around on the ground.

-Check if they have a handle and if they also have “legs” which is a protruding piece of plastic which limits the contact with the ground to only the plastic ring.
+Check if they have a handle and if they also have “legs” which is a protruding piece of plastic that limits the contact with the ground to only the plastic ring.
 Not only these will withstand much more tear and wear but it also insulates the food grade bucket a lot better.
 The last and most important piece is the actual lid make sure it fist and it is airtight, you might get lucky from using the lid of another bucket just make sure it fits correctly without the danger of the lid popping off.
+There are a lot of methods of storing grains, you do not necessarily need to use food grade buckets, but these are fairly common and cheap.

 How to get food grade buckets for free